HVAC Training Options

 Certificate or diploma programs in HVAC technology typically last one year or less, though some take up to two years.* Some shorter programs focus on one specific area, such as air conditioning technology or residential heating and cooling.
 They offer a quick way to enter the trade.

-Associate degree programs are generally designed to last about two years.* They are similar to certificate and diploma programs but tend to offer a broader scope of training, including several general education courses that can give you a more well-rounded experience.
+Associate degree programs are generally designed to last about two years.
+They are similar to HVAC certificate and diploma programs but tend to offer a broader scope of training, including several general education courses that can give you a more well-rounded experience.
 Completing a program at this level can make you a stronger candidate for supervisory roles once you have some experience.

-Typical Courses
+Typical Courses Included in HVAC Training

 - Interpretation of mechanical drawings and diagrams